RL in XChannnel

 - Proximity based Social Campaigns

 In all these campaigns, we are faced with a few key decisions when it comes to engaging customers.
 Some of these decisions are:

 - Which offer to engage them with? – XChannel allows multiple offers to be associated with a campaign.
-So the exact offer to use to target the customer is chosen dynamically based on the probability of acceptance.
+So the exact offer to target the customer with is chosen dynamically based on the likelihood of its acceptance.

 We use our Machine Learning model to predict the responses before deciding on whether, when and how to engage them.